 In Study 4, Norton et al. (2007) tested a cascading effect of dissimilarity that was argued to be responsible for the emergence of the less is more effect.
 They argued that a cascade exists during impression formation, where one instance of dissimilarity causes subsequent information about others to be interpreted as further evidence of dissimilarity.
 Using 10 random traits taken from Study 2, student participants were asked whether each trait was one they would use to describe themselves.
 Norton et al. (2007) found that participants saw the second to tenth presented traits as instances of dissimilarity more often when the first presented trait was one that did not describe themselves, compared to when it was one that did.
-They thus treated the study as a quasi-experimental design by categorizing participants into one of the two groups based on whether they found the first presented trait to be similar or dissimilar to themselves.
-Norton et al. (2007) then computed a correlation between the number of traits that participants found to be similar to themselves and liking of the target (a binary variable: Yes/No to the question that read “I like the person”).
-They found a positive correlation, leading them to conclude that the first instance of dissimilarity reduces liking because this leads people to see newly obtained information about others as further evidence of dissimilarity (i.e., the cascading effect), and this increase in perceived dissimilarity leads to less liking.
+They thus treated the study as a quasi-experimental design by categorizing participants into one of the two groups, based on whether they found the first presented trait to be similar or dissimilar to themselves.
+Norton and colleagues then computed a correlation between the number of traits that participants found to be similar to themselves and liking of the target (a binary variable: Yes/No to the question asked if they liked the person).
+They found a positive correlation between the number of traits participants rated as similar to themselves and perceived liking.
+The authors concluded that the first instance of dissimilarity is associated with less liking because this leads people to see newly obtained information about others as further evidence of dissimilarity (i.e., the cascading effect), and this increase in perceived dissimilarity leads to less liking.
 However, we found the choice of analytic strategies somewhat arbitrary; to directly test the effect of the quasi-experimental condition on liking, it is sensible to conduct a t-test rather than computing the correlation.
-Thus, while we aimed to replicate the correlation, we also planned to test the relationship with a t-test to see whether the quasi-experimental condition influenced liking.
+Thus, whilst we did compute this correlation for the purpose of replication, we included this analysis in the supplementary materials only.
+Our primary analysis, included in the main manuscript, was a t-test to assess whether the quasi-experimental condition influenced liking.

 We would also like to note that their Study 4 did not in fact allow us to observe and test the cascading nature of dissimilarity, as they did not measure perceived dissimilarity and track its change overtime.
-To address this, we introduced questions to measure perceived (dis)similarity and liking when participants were presented with the first trait, the fifth trait, and the tenth (last) trait such that we could directly demonstrate the cascading effect.
-Given these new stimuli in the replication of Study 4, it was a conceptual replication rather than a direct one (see “Replication closeness evaluation” section).
+To address this, we introduced questions to measure perceived (dis)similarity and liking when participants were presented with the first trait, the fifth trait, and the tenth (last) trait, such that we could directly demonstrate the cascading effect.
+Given these new stimuli our replication of Study 4 was conceptual rather than direct (see “Replication closeness evaluation” section).

 Extension: Curiosity about the target